Experience a curriculum-aligned, fully-guided program with one of our engaging educators.

 |FREE helper ratio for special needs groups||1:1|

 *Please note that SEA LIFE Melbourne Aquarium will be opening Thursday - Monday in 2021.
 We will however be opening up exclusively for interested school groups on Tuesdays and Wednesdays.
-This will mean you have more freedom to explore and the opportunity to incorporate some group sessions into your excursion along the way, as well as having access to our cafe for lunch.
-More details on the Tuesday and Wednesday sessions will be available closer to the time.
+This will mean you have more freedom to explore and the opportunity to incorporate some group sessions into your excursion along the way.

 Classification: Years 7 & 8